UNIVERSITY OF NEVADA LAS VEGAS – Las Vegas, NV

-The camp is for boys and girls ages 5-18 of all skill levels and ability.
-Each camper receives personal attention, advanced teaching techniques, intensive drill work and game / match play.
-We break the campers into small instructional groups of similar age and ability so each child is working in a group that is commensurate with their experience level.
+We break the campers into small instructional groups of similar age and ability, so each child is working in a group that is commensurate with their experience level.
 We tailor each program to the level of the players.
-Beginners would get a heavier dose of swing technique and fundamentals, while more advanced players would have more focus on strategy, point building and percentage tennis etc.
+Beginners get a heavy dose of swing technique and fundamentals, while more advanced players focus on strategy, point building, percentage tennis, etc.

 - Comprehensive instructional program with daily teaching progressions

 - Small instructional groups to ensure individual attention

 - Safety prioritized on and off court

 - Camp demo program with all the latest Wilson rackets

 - Great Wilson Raffle and prizes for all campers

 - Session I: May 30- June 2, 2023 (4 day week)– SOLD OUT